adamocarolli/graham/README.md

 # Graham
+React Component Library for visualizing large amounts of things.

 <img width="600" src="./demo.gif" alt="demo" />

 ## Description
-React Component Library for visualizing large amounts of things.
+Graham is a visualization library for displaying the sheer enormity of a thing.
+The idea is that each component in the library is able to neatly visualize [Graham's Number](https://www.youtube.com/watch?v=XTeJ64KD5cg).

 ## Local Development
 ### Dependencies